 Students from Clinton and Hammon Win Timed WARP at SWOSU

-Students from Clinton High School and Hammon High School were the top three finishers at Southwestern Oklahoma State University-Sayre’s annual writing competition called Timed WARP (Writing and Research Program), which was held recently on the Sayre campus.
+Students from Clinton High School and Hammon High School were the top three finishers at Southwestern Oklahoma State University-Sayre’s annual writing competition called Timed WARP (Writing and Research Program), which was held recently on the Sayre remote location.

 Alexia Aston of Clinton High School won first place and a $600 scholarship.
 Cole was accompanied by English teacher Brittany Miller.